SiddharthChoudhary/LinkedIn_Add_connections_Script/README.md

 The script is still under development phase.
 Things to do:-

 1.)
 In case of a connection require emailId

 2.)
 Sometimes script might not run, so to make it run we need to reload it

+3.)
+Functionality for pagination as well, so that it automatically clicks next item in the pagination array